secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

 ## Suggesting an Event

 To determine who would handle the event, please refer to our [events decision tree](https://docs.google.com/spreadsheets/d/1aWsmsksPfOlX1t6TeqPkh5EQXergt7qjHAjGTxU27as/edit#gid=0).
 If it is not clear who should own an event based on the decision tree, please email `events@gitlab.com`.

+*Note: If a GitLab team member receives an inbound request for sponsorship, please direct the requestor to this section of the handbook so that person can determine the best course of action.*

 Please _only request_ event support/sponsorship if your proposed event fits the following criteria: